Born: April 28th, 1952

 Gerald Barry was born in Ireland in 1952 and after attending University College Dublin went to Amsterdam and later Cologne to continue his studies.
 His time in Germany, where he studied with Stockhausen and Kagel, proved to be a liberating experience and he soon came to public attention in 1979 with radical ensemble works “________” and Ø.

-Barry has received number commissioned by the BBC, including Chevaux-de-frise for the Ulster Orchestra at the 1988 Proms, given its Russian première by the Mariinsky Orchestra in 2007; The Conquest of Ireland, given its German première by the Bavarian RSO in 1998; Day for the BBC Symphony Orchestra; The Eternal Recurrence, a setting of Nietzsche for voice and orchestra; and Hard D for the Orkest de Volharding.
+Barry has received number commissioned by the BBC, including Chevaux-de-frise for the 1988 Proms, given its Russian première by the Mariinsky Orchestra in 2007; The Conquest of Ireland, given its German première by the Bavarian RSO in 1998; Day for the BBC Symphony Orchestra; The Eternal Recurrence, a setting of Nietzsche for voice and orchestra; and Hard D for the Orkest de Volharding.

-Barry has enjoyed a long association with the Birmingham Contemporary Music Group, for whom he wrote Wiener Blut, Dead March and Beethoven.
+Barry wrote Wiener Blut, Dead March and Beethoven for Birmingham Contemporary Music Group.
 God Save The Queen for choir and ensemble was commissioned for the London Sinfonietta by London's South Bank Centre on the fiftieth birthday of the Royal Festival Hall in 2001.

 Recent chamber works include Le Vieux Sourd for piano, commissioned by Betty Freeman, Feldmans Six-Penny Editions for the London Sinfonietta and Saint Paul Chamber Orchestra, and No people. for Ensemble 7Bridges.

-His most recent opera, The Importance of Being Earnest, was jointly commissioned by the LA Philharmonic and the Barbican in London, and received its world premiere staging at Opéra national de Lorraine – Nancy this year.
-A further production was staged at the Royal Opera House Linbury Theatre in June, and it will tour with Northern Ireland Opera this autumn.
-Earnest received a 2013 RPS Award for Large-Scale Composition and a recording will be released on NMC.
+His most recent opera, The Importance of Being Earnest, was jointly commissioned by the LA Philharmonic and the Barbican in London, and received its world premiere staging at Opéra national de Lorraine – Nancy in 2013.
+Two further productions were staged the same year at the Royal Opera House Linbury Theatre, and on tour with NI Opera.
+Earnest received a 2013 RPS Award for Large-Scale Composition and a recording was released on NMC in 2014.